sagemath/sagewiki_to_gh-2022-10-10/TentativeConventions.md

 ~/sage-git$ git commit -a -m '<some message>'    # save the result of merging ~/sage-git$ git push                             # tell Trac about the result }}}

+In any case, before running Sage with your modifications, rebuild the parts that changed with the command:
+{{{
+~/sage-git$ make start
+}}}

 === I made a mistake!
 I want to undo something I just did ===